Vinyl Liner Pool Basics: Pros, Cons, and How They’re Made

 To ensure you’re getting the best value and the best fit for your situation, compare the pros and cons of fiberglass, vinyl liner, and concrete pools.
 For example, you’ll see that fiberglass pools keep most of the positive characteristics of vinyl liner pools and avoid the negatives.

-At River Pools we offer fiberglass pools in Virginia and Maryland (and in other areas of the country through our dealers).
+At River Pools we offer fiberglass pools throughout the country via independent installers.
 If you think a fiberglass pool might be the right choice for you, we want to answer any questions you have!
 Feel free to ask us questions in the comments, or click the button below to reach out and request pricing:

 Be sure to download your free ebook below before you go for an in-depth comparison of the three main inground pool types.
 Happy swimming!